This article was published May 18, 2017.

 I’ve been absent on the blog for several months—but I can explain!
 As with every semester I’ve been in college so far, I took the full course load this semester with 6 classes (18 credits).
-I also continued my job as Editor in Chief of the school newspaper, maintained my editing business, continued my part-time telecommute job as a social media manager for an online company, and, much to my surprise and delight, took on a full-time job opportunity with a local newspaper as a copyeditor.
+I also continued in my role as editor in chief of the school newspaper, maintained my freelance writing and editing business, and, much to my surprise and delight, took on a full-time job opportunity with a local newspaper.

 How did I do it?